 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
-Any uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
+The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

 If you recall from other articles I have written about Borderline Personality Disorder (BPD), one of the primary objectives (usually unconscious) for a person struggling with BPD is to avoid any emotions that aren’t yet manageable/tolerable.
 These emotions may include rejection, worthlessness, shame, guilt, fear of abandonment, etc. The emotional avoidance behaviour in relationships and interactions can often take the form of becoming overly passive, giving in too much, and therefore losing a great deal of power in decision-making.

 In many cases, a person with BPD may avoid speaking up for him or herself because the process of debating ideas or disagreeing may result in a spike in emotional experience – perhaps feeling stupid or worthless as ideas get challenged.
-This spike in emotional experience for the person with BPD may look a lot like becoming “too angry” or “overly dramatic” for the particular situation being discussed, therefore resulting in others (who don’t struggle with emotions) invalidating those who do… maybe saying things like “just calm down already”, or “what’s wrong with you?”, or “you shouldn’t be so upset!”.
-Unfortunately, these invalidating remarks make can an even bigger reaction and moment of irrationality for the BPD person – quite likely resulting in feelings of extreme shame… “I can’t believe I acted so ridiculously”, or fears of abandonment…. “my partner is sick of me and is going to give up on me/leave me”.
+This spike in emotional experience for the person with BPD may look a lot like becoming “too angry” or “overly dramatic” for the particular situation being discussed, therefore resulting in others (who don’t struggle with emotions) invalidating those who do… maybe saying things like “just calm down already”, or “what’s wrong with you?”, Or “you shouldn’t be so upset!”.
+Unfortunately, these invalidating remarks make can an even bigger reaction and moment of irrationality for the BPD person – quite likely resulting in feelings of extreme shame… “I can’t believe I acted so ridiculously,” or fears of abandonment…. “my partner is sick of me and is going to give up on me/leave me.”

-Another eventual outcome, if not happening shortly after too much passivity has created an emotional build-up, then at some other point soon enough, the person with BPD may unload many of the avoided emotions in one moment of expression… an out of the blue “emotional explosion”.
-Big reactions of this sort often leave observers confused and baffled, again due to the BPD reactions seeming like “too much” for situation at hand.
-But what is a person with BPD to do if he or she has not yet practiced noticing and working through all these difficult emotions?
+Another eventual outcome, if not happening shortly after too much passivity has created an emotional build-up, then at some other point soon enough, the person with BPD may unload many of the avoided emotions in one moment of expression… an out of the blue “emotional explosion.”
+Big reactions of this sort often leave observers confused and baffled, again due to the BPD reactions seeming like “too much” for the situation at hand.
+But what is a person with BPD to do if he or she has not yet practiced noticing and working through all these painful emotions?
 And likewise, what is a person to do if everyone he or she interacts with remains clueless about mental health/emotional issues?